bsaliba1/LeetCodeQuestions/README.md

 # LeetCodeQuestions
-A repo of all my solutions to leetcode questions and my notes on how I solved them.
+A repo of all my solutions to leetcode questions and my notes on how I solved them

 ## Game Plan